fergbrain/countdown-timer/readme.txt

 = How do I limit the number of countdown timers displayed? =

 If you're using the widget, there is an option to set the maximum number of timers shown.
 If you are not using the widget, replace

 `afdn_countdownTimer()`

 with

 `afdn_countdownTimer(##)`

 where ## is the maximum number of events you wish to be displayed.

-Events are automatically sorted by date of occurence.
+Events are automatically sorted by date of occurrence.

 == Screenshots ==
 1. Administration Interface